usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 in the current release.

 Ownership is enforced for group-level administration.
-Only an owner can rename or delete a group, and every user must retain at least one owned group.
-Deleting a group also marks its resources as deleted.
+Only an owner can rename or delete a group, and every user must retain at least one owned group while their account remains active.
+Deleting a group deletes the group and its resources.
+Deleting an account preserves groups with another active owner and deletes groups with no remaining active owner.
+Creator attribution remains available after account deletion.

 Active Group Context
 --------------------

 The web interface maintains one active group context per user and browser tab.
 The selection is stored for the lifetime of the tab and survives navigation and page reloads in that tab.
 A different browser tab can use a different active group.

+Unlocked resource lists and creation routes include the selected group in the URL, for example ``/experiments?groupId=12``.
+Back and Forward restore the group recorded in each URL.
+Changing the group with the header switcher replaces the current history entry rather than adding a separate navigation step.
+Table pagination, search, sorting, and deleted-resource visibility are cached by route and group within the session.

 The header switcher lists groups created by the logged-in user.
 Select **View Other Groups** to open the Groups page, where all available public groups can be inspected and selected as context.
 Resource tables are filtered by the active